 - YES Bank (India)- has a partnership with MashreqBank to offer Global Indian Banking Services to Mashreq Gold customers.

-Local and Foreign Banks planning to open in Dubai / UAE
+Local and Foreign Banks planning to open in Dubai and UAE

 - Ahli United Bank (AUB), Bahrain - comment in Reuters report Jan